KolmogorovLab/hapdup/README.md

 # Hapdup

 HapDup (haplotype duplicator) is a pipeline to convert a haploid long read assembly into a diploid assembly.
-HapDup works with either Oxford Nanopore or PacBio (HiFi or CLR).
+HapDup works with either Oxford Nanopore or PacBio HiFi.
 The reconstructed haplotypes preserve heterozygous structural variants (in addition to small variants) and are locally phased.